ednz-cloud/renew_vault_certificates/README.md

 Dependencies
 ------------

 This role has a task that installs its own dependencies located in `task/prerequisites.yml`, so that you don't need to manage them.
-This role requires both `ednxzu.manage_repositories` and `ednxzu.manage_apt_packages` to install vault.
+This role requires both `ednxzu.manage_repositories` and `ednxzu.manage_apt_packages` to install consul-template.

 Example Playbook
 ----------------